shambo-cyb/Wazuh-SIEM-on-Proxmox/README.md

 ## Functionality
 #### Wazuh is typically very useful in generating different types of alerts for different types of exploits.
 It also provides a CIS health benchmarks of a pc that is currently being monitored and protected.
-The dashnoard view can be represented in the following.
+The dashboard view can be represented in the following.

 <img width="600" height="851" alt="Picture78778778787" src="https://github.com/user-attachments/assets/53f0eec3-5842-447f-988d-6c74e4c613af" />